Skip to main content

 People with stable, well-controlled high blood pressure can usually use ginkgo at standard doses, but anyone with active heart rhythm issues, recent stroke, or unstable cardiovascular disease should avoid it without cardiologist input.
 The blood-thinning property is the main concern.

-Ginkgo can affect blood sugar in some people, sometimes raising and sometimes lowering it, especially when combined with diabetes medications.
+Ginkgo can affect blood sugar in some people, sometimes raising and sometimes lowering it, particularly when combined with diabetes medications.
 People on insulin or sulfonylureas (medications that lower blood sugar) should monitor closely if they start ginkgo.
 Always coordinate with your endocrinologist.

 Yes, the most common side effects of ginkgo are mild headache, dizziness, stomach upset, and in rare cases an allergic skin reaction.
 These usually fade after the first 1 to 2 weeks or with a lower dose.
 Bleeding (nosebleeds, easy bruising) is a more serious sign to stop.

-Ginkgo, citicoline (a brain-supporting compound), and lion's mane (a mushroom that supports nerve growth factor) all target cognition through different paths.
+Ginkgo, citicoline (a brain-supporting compound), and lions mane (a mushroom that supports nerve growth factor) all target cognition through different paths.
 Ginkgo is best for circulation-driven brain fog.
 Citicoline supports neurotransmitter synthesis.
-Lion's mane supports nerve regeneration.
+Lions mane supports nerve regeneration.
 They can be stacked, but I usually start with one to see what is responsible for the change.

 Ginkgo has some evidence for vertigo of vascular origin, often pairing it with vestibular rehab (balance training).
 It is not effective for benign positional vertigo (BPPV), which responds to physical maneuvers.
 A proper diagnosis matters more than the supplement.